wiredcondor/iOS-Calendar-Infinite-Scrolling/README.md

 Instead, get the screen size of current iOS device and adjust font size, frame size and label size using simple math.
 (so to speak; multiplication and division...)

-* There is some files and codes that is not used in this repositry. (will fix and remove it)

 I will continue to improve code for everyone and add english comments and give detail code documentation.

 ## Development environment